mrheinen/git-llm-reviewer/README.md

   maxTasks: 4
 ```

-To use a local LLM you should chose the openai provider and point it to your local openai compatible API server.
+To use a local LLM you should choose the openai provider and point it to your local openai compatible API server.

 ## Usage